With your XF86Config file configured, you're ready to fire up the

 Using and configuring X is far too in-depth

 to cover here.
-See the man pages for xterm
+See the man pages for xterm, oclock, and

 This document is copyright 1996 by Eric S. Raymond.
 You may use, disseminate, and reproduce it freely, provided you: